 Collective Painters Art Review

 Daisy’s intuitive process of creating imparts a journey into his artwork, it is as if you are taken by the hand and led through the wondrous, intricate and at times painful paths of life where the outer and inner worlds entangle.
-Daisy’s work is deeply psychological and his ability to translate mystical experiences and emotions beyond comprehension into various media is as fascinating as it is repelling – both cold darkness and warming light are conjoined.
+His work is deeply psychological and his ability to translate mystical experiences and emotional cocktails beyond comprehension into various media is as fascinating as it is repelling – both cold darkness and warming light are conjoined.
 At its core, Daisy’s artwork is a testament to the power of introspection and empathy, inviting viewers to embark on a journey of self-discovery.

 It is rare to find a contemporary painter embedded naturally in the stylistic realm between expressionism and post-impressionism, without feeling like a copy of a time long gone.
 Daisy’s art sits on the shoulders of impressionists like a playful child, maybe it feels natural to the observer as it is to Daisy himself, as he says in his own words: “I don’t care much about art-history or the ‘artworld’, I care about my authentic experience and a life lived fully.
 I express it mainly towards myself – it is as if I would paint a diary for no particular reason.”